vasiliygagin/dbunit/README.md

         </dependency>
 XLS support was very primitive and deprecated, but was pulling a lot of dependencies.

+When using dbunit-spring, use DbUnitRollbackTestExecutionListener.class to trigger integration of spring and dbunit.
+Use original DbUnitTestExecutionListener.class to process original sring-test-dbunit annotations.
+List DbUnitRollbackTestExecutionListener.class 1st, so transaction does not rollback before validations are done.

 Broken things
 =============
 - Something is not working in ant support.
 Test cases are failing, no guarantees that it will work.
 Upgraded ant version, things got worse.